vtanner02/CS4345/README.md

 - Dashboard (both student and professor)
 - Logout
 - Professors can submit job postings
 - Students can view all available postings
-View design documents to see what patterns were utiized.
+View design documents to see what patterns were utilized.